sramshaw/t_rx/README.md

 ## [ti-re:ks] The tiny C/C++ Rx implementation
 ### Foreword
 T_rx or tirnsr_rx is a tiny version of [ReactiveX [Rx]](http://reactivex.io/intro.html).
-It offers a flatmap and fluent way to combine C# inspired lambdas.
-All memory is reserved on the stack, nothing on the heap.
+It is a small DSL that offers flatmap capabilities and a fluent way to combine C# inspired lambdas.
+All memory is on the stack, no use of new (so far).

 This is aiming at programs that need to fit on 32kB (Ex: single [Parallela](https://www.adapteva.com/parallella/) core).